-Too many connections error
+Too many connections

-when you try to connect to the
+errors when attempting to connect to the

-server, this means that all available connections are in use
+mysqld server, all available connections

-by other clients.
+are in use by other clients.

-The number of connections permitted is controlled by the
+The permitted number of connections is controlled by the

 variable.
 The default value is 151 to improve performance when

 MySQL is used with the Apache Web server.
-(Previously, the
+To support more

 mysqld actually permits

 use by accounts that have the

 privilege).
 By granting the privilege to administrators and

 not to normal users (who should not need it), an administrator

 can connect to the server and use

 PROCESSLIST to diagnose problems even if the maximum